-DRAFTING 2 A & B (6750A, 6750B), (formerly Engineering Drawing) Grades 10 -12, 1st & 2nd Sem., One-half Credit per Sem.
-Prerequisite: Drafting 1(6740 A & B)
+DRAFTING II A & B (6750A, 6750B), (formerly Engineering Drawing) Grades 10 -12, 1st & 2nd Sem., One-half Credit per Sem.
+Prerequisite: Drafting 1 (6740 A & B) & it is preferable that students have completed Algebra I

 This advanced-level course begins with sharpening skills learned in Basic Technical Drawing on the Computer Assisted Drafting (CAD) software.
 Students will be able to construct three-dimensional and solids drawings, as well as assembly drawings.
 As students' skills progress, CAD will be used as a tool to assist in completing design projects of increasing difficulty.
 Engineering principles are introduced and explored through the design projects.
 Emphasis will be on the development and honing of problem-solving skills and assembling professional design portfolios.
-The students will also be given the opportunity to compete in regional and state competitions in CAD and engineering design.
+The students will also be given the opportunity to compete in regional and state competitions in CAD and engineering regional and state competitions in CAD and engineering design.